 where $ J^\mu_{\sscript{EM}, X} $ are the EM current and the current associated with $ \U(1)_X $, respectively.
 This ignores a small $ X_\mu$--$ Z_\mu $ mixing proportional to the kinetic-mixing parameter $ \varepsilon $, which we will assume to be no larger than $ \mathcal{O}(g_X) $.
 We relegate further details about the mixing of EW and $ X_\mu$ gauge bosons to Appendix~\ref{app:gauge_mass_basis}.

-The $ X_\mu $ couplings to the SM fermions are determined by the form of the current $ J^\mu_{X} $ and by the size of kinetic mixing parameter $ \varepsilon $.
-The $J_X^\mu$ is determined by the $\U(1)_X$ SM fermion charges $X_f$, \beq J_X^\mu= \sum_f X_f \bar f \gamma^\mu f, \eeq and is specific to each model we consider.
-The value of $\varepsilon$ we treat as a free parameter, with the exception of the $L_\mu-L_\tau$ model, where we follow the literature and assume that the kinetic mixing is generated exclusively by the mass difference between the tau and the muon running in the loop, and is therefore completely predicted with the size $ \varepsilon \sim {\mathcal O}( e g_X /16\pi^2)$, see Section \ref{sec:bm3Lmu} for details.
-This relies on the assumption that $ \varepsilon $ vanishes at the high scale (as required in gauge coupling unification).
-Furthermore, for $\U(1)_{L_\mu-L_\tau}$ the kinetic mixing parameter $\varepsilon$ has vanishing $\beta$ function above the EW scale at 1-loop, while the 2-loop contribution is $ (m_\tau^2 - m_\mu^2)/ v^2 $ suppressed.
-It is thus appropriate to make the approximation in the $\U(1)_{L_\mu-L_\tau}$ model that the kinetic mixing only receives the contributions from muons and taus.
+The $ X_\mu $ couplings to the SM fermions are determined by the form of the current $ J^\mu_{X} $ and by the size of the kinetic mixing parameter $ \varepsilon $.
+The $J_X^\mu$ is given by the $\U(1)_X$ SM fermion charges $X_f$, \beq J_X^\mu= \sum_f X_f \overline{f} \gamma^\mu f, \eeq and is specific to each model we consider.
+The value of $\varepsilon$ we treat as a free parameter, with the exception of the $L_\mu-L_\tau$ model, where we follow the literature and assume that the kinetic mixing is generated exclusively by the mass difference between the tau and the muon running in the loop, and is therefore predicted to be $ \varepsilon \sim {\mathcal O}( e g_X /16\pi^2)$, see Section \ref{sec:bm3Lmu} for details.
+This relies on the assumption that $ \varepsilon $ vanishes at the high scale (as required for gauge coupling unification).
+Furthermore, for $\U(1)_{L_\mu-L_\tau}$ the kinetic mixing parameter $\varepsilon$ has vanishing $\beta$ function at 1-loop above the EW scale , while the 2-loop contribution is $ (m_\tau^2 - m_\mu^2)/ v^2 $ suppressed.
+It is thus appropriate to make the approximation that in the $\U(1)_{L_\mu-L_\tau}$ model the kinetic mixing only receives the contributions from muons and taus.
 The other benchmark models we consider have a nonzero $\beta$-function for the kinetic mixing parameter $ \varepsilon $.
-Thus, for these model we do not expect $ \varepsilon =0 $ except for special tuning points.
+For these models we therefore do not expect to have $ \varepsilon =0 $, except for special tuning points.
 Typically, it is reasonable to assume $ \varepsilon \lesssim g_X $, which is what we use in the sample plots.
 The 1-loop running of the $ \varepsilon $ parameter is further analyzed in Appendix~\ref{app:epsilon_running}.

 All the models allow for the $S_3$ muoquark to be part of the spectrum.
 We assume that this is the case, which means that both $(g-2)_\mu$ and the anomalies in rare $B$ decays can be explained simultaneously.
 In the rest of this section we focus on the part of the phenomenology that is relevant for explaining the $(g-2)_\mu$ anomaly, i.e., on the constraints on the couplings of the light gauge boson, $X_\mu$.